ludwigkelman/ludwigkelman/README.md

 ## 🧠 About Me

-I’m a student developer with a strong focus on **C programming**, system-level thinking,
-and **Java backend development using Spring Boot**.
+I’m a student developer with a strong focus on **C programming**, system-level thinking, and **Java backend development using Spring Boot**.

-My background in **industrial automation and robotics** gives me a practical mindset: reliable systems, clear logic, and clean code matter.
+My studies in **industrial automation and robotics** gives me a practical mindset: reliable systems, clear logic, and clean code matter.

 - 🎓 42 Campus student